openfun/2023-openedx-con-lbt/sections/protocol.md

 # Protocol 2

-Many users sends 1 statement per requests to the LRS
+Many users continuously and concurrently send 1 statement per requests to the LRS

 ```mermaid {scale: 0.8}